lofenemy/node/README.md

 Is the event loop structure of data and manipulation of that?
 Or just aproach to resolve some issues?
 Or just big function which run every tick?
 Is that written on C++?
 What kind of problems resolve it?

+Node is Signle Threaded, but some Node modules are not.